The Power of Remote Control

 Using a MIDI track as we’ve done, Live will send a continuous stream of MIDI messages to Lumen as soon as it starts playing.
 Because of that, we can’t use MIDI learn to build the mapping.
 We’ll need to follow the Manual Editing process.

-3. Click the RC Target you’d like to control in Lumen, such as Oscillator A’s Frequency knob.
+as a MIDI source by picking it from the MIDI Sources dropdown: - Click the RC Target you’d like to control in Lumen, such as Oscillator A’s Frequency knob.

-5. Select Pitch Bend in the Input Type picker, which matches the type of MIDI message we’re sending from Live
+in the Input Type picker, which matches the type of MIDI message we’re sending from Live - Channel should already be set to

 Now that we’ve created the mapping, you can close the RC Popup.
 Head back over to Live and hit play on the MIDI Clip with the Envelope you made.
 Et voilà!
 Switch back to Lumen to witness the miracle of Remote Control!